-What are three ways I will enter my day with more calmness?
+What t are three ways I will enter my day with more calmness?

+1

+2

+3

-3. LESSEN THE NUMBER OF TASKS YOU DO DAILY
+3. L ESSEN THE NUMBER OF TASKS YOU DO DAILY

-At work, we become task-oriented individuals who are constantly on the go trying to fit in as much into our day as we possibly can.
-We jump out of bed, take a quick shower, eat breakfast and read the paper all within a short span of less than an hour.
-This pace, the number of task and responsibility increases throughout our work day.
-Each day we do this again and again and we lose touch with what our inner self truly needs to stay fresh and alive.
-It's important to look at our month, then our week and then our day and see what tasks we can eliminate so we can create space within ourselves in order to see what our spiritual values are and how they can b better utilized at work.
+into of the presportouch then of ourse ork, we become task-oriented individuals who are constantly on the go trying to fit in as much our day as we possibly can.
+We jump out of bed, take a quick shower, eat breakfast and read paper all within a short span of less than an hour.
+This pace, the number of task and ensibility increases throughout our work day.
+Each day we do this again and again and we lose a with what our inner self truly needs to stay fresh and alive.
+It's important to look at our month, our week and then our day and see what tasks we can eliminate so we can create space within elves in order to see what our spiritual values are and how they can b better utilized at work.

-What three tasks will I eliminate from my schedule today?
+What t three tasks will I eliminate from my schedule today?

+1

+2